pandas-dev/pandas/doc/source/user_guide/scale.rst

 The default pandas data types are not the most memory efficient.
 This is especially true for text data columns with relatively few unique values (commonly referred to as "low-cardinality" data).
-By using more efficient data types you can store larger datasets in memory.
+By using more efficient data types, you can store larger datasets in memory.

 .. ipython:: python